public-office/workshop-syllabus/session1-notes.md

 - mkdir = make directory
 - touch = make a file
 - ls = list directories and files
+- pwd = print the full pathname of the current working directory

 ## Git installation
 Please refer to the readme on the main page of this repository